whosonfirst/go-whosonfirst-exportify/README.md

     	A valid whosonfirst/go-writer URI.
 If empty the value of the -reader-uri flag will be assumed.
 ```

-### superseded-by
+### wof-superseded-by

-The `superseded-by` tool will update the `wof:superseded_by` and `wof:supersedes` properties for one or more sets of Who's On First records.
+The `wof-superseded-by` tool will update the `wof:superseded_by` and `wof:supersedes` properties for one or more sets of Who's On First records.
 Additionally it will assign the `mz:is_current=0` property for the records being superseded.

 ```
-> ./bin/superseded-by -h
+> ./bin/wof-superseded-by -h
 "Supersede" one or more Who's On First IDs.

 Usage:
-	 ./bin/superseded-by [options]
+	 ./bin/wof-superseded-by [options]

 For example:
-	./bin/superseded-by -reader-uri fs:///usr/local/data/sfomuseum-data-enterprise/data -id 1159286017 -by 1159283849
+	./bin/wof-superseded-by -reader-uri fs:///usr/local/data/sfomuseum-data-enterprise/data -id 1159286017 -by 1159283849

 Valid options are:
   -exporter-uri string